Raspberry Pi Devices

 If you are used to your phone, Windows, and Macs, there are great many things that appear when you first plug the device.
 With Raspberry Pi, that isn't the case.
 It is empty (remember, this is Linux device).
 While your phones and Mac computers operate under a Linux operating system, the OS has been taken care of by the manufacturer to make the device easy for you to use.

 If you purchased the kit, with the memory card included, the operating system should be on the memory card.
 It is just a matter of inserting the memory card into the memory card slot (located on the bottom of the motherboard) to work.

 Once installed, there are a few things you will need to plug into.

-These devices operate with a USB C adapter (rated at 5 volts with 700 miliamps minimum (5.1V, 3000mA maximum)).
+These devices operate with a USB C adapter (rated at 5 volts with 700 milliamps minimum (5.1V, 3000mA maximum)).
 With the kit, the power supply contains a button or rocker switch to turn the device on or off.
-If you choose to use a standard usb port from another source, it may only be rated for 5v with fewer volts resulting in less power to the device.
+If you choose to use a standard USB port from another source, it may only be rated for 5v with fewer volts resulting in less power to the device.

 One side of the device provides two HDMI outputs.
 These outputs are designed to use Micro HDMI cables.

 If you purchased the kit, you may have two micro HDMI cables included with standard HDMI connectors on the other end of the cable.
 These devices will support dual monitors.
 For setup purposes, this video will focus on one cable to go through the setup process.

 Micro HDMI doesn't supply audio through the smaller cable (you can turn it on in the settings).
 If after turning on the audio HDMI in the settings doesn't work, the audio cable can work when connected to speakers.

 Raspberry Pi's do include bluetooth so that bluetooth speakers will work for the device (saving you a cable you don't have to plug in).

 Raspberry Pi's include four USB ports.
 Two are USB2 while the other two are USB3.